classy-app/design-progress/README.md

 # Classy Design Progress

 This repository is made to track design progress of the Classy app.
-Each commit will include a Figma file and screenshots of what is changed.
+Each commit will include a Figma link of that specific version and screenshots of what is changed.

 This is made for the [Hack Club Arcade event](https://hackclub.com/arcade).